 These clever little ingredients, work by pulling both oil and water together so that when you rinse your product away, the oil is also eliminated.

 They represent many ingredients for many different products, from detergents, solubilisers and emulsifiers, so their application varies depending on the product.

-These surfactants are made up of long molecules and each end of these molecule plays a different role:
+In cosmetic chemistry, soap surfactants are known as surface-active ingredients, they all work on the same basic principle – that everything in nature is either water-loving or oil-loving — these surfactants are made up of long molecules and each end of these molecule plays a different role:

-- Hydrophilic, which means that they are water loving
+- hydrophilic, which means that they are water-loving

-- The Lipophilic molecule is oil loving
+- the Lipophilic molecule is oil-loving

-- Hydrophobic meaning it repels water
+- hydrophobic meaning it repels water

-In layman’s terms if you look at the structure of a shower gel, the dirt and oils from the skin stick to the lipophilic end, they are lifted off the skin and washed away by the hydrophilic end of the molecule.
+So, what exactly does surfactant surface tension really mean?
+In layman’s terms, if you look at the shower gel’s structure, the dirt and oils from the skin stick to the lipophilic end, they are lifted off your skin and washed away by the hydrophilic end of the molecule.

-If you’d like to find out more about our relationship with foam, follow the link to find out more.
+If you’d like further reading about the role of surfactants on the skin, follow the link to find out more.